| | |

 In an airtight container, at room temperature for up to 5 days.
 Or you can freeze these flaky biscuits for up to 3 months.
 Let them come to room temperature before serving.

 These soft biscuits make great appetizers.
 They are great plain or with wine or beer.
-Serve cream cheese biscuits alongside ham, chicken, or fruit.
+Serve cream cheese biscuits alongside ham, chicken, fruit, feta dip, or dipping olive oil

 View from the above, baked square biscuits.